bejean/advanced-search-by-my-solr-server/readme.txt

 = What version of Solr does Advanced Search by My Solr Server plugin work with? =

-Advanced Search by My Solr Server plugin works with Solr 1.4.x and 3.x
+Advanced Search by My Solr Server plugin works with Solr 3.6.x or 4.0.x;

 = How to manage Custom Post type, custom taxonomies and custom fields? =

-Advanced Search by My Solr Server pluginplugin was tested with:
+Advanced Search by My Solr Server plugin was tested with:
 * "Custom Post Type UI" plugin for Custom Post type and custom taxonomies management
 * "Custom Field Template" plugin for custom fields management
 * WP-Types plugin for Custom Post type and custom taxonomies management and for custom fields management